Navajo Technical University

-Navajo Technical University (NTU) is a public tribal land-grant university in Crownpoint, New Mexico, with sites in the towns of Chinle, Arizona and Teec Nos Pos, Arizona.
+Navajo Technical University (NTU) is a public tribal land-grant university in Crownpoint and Kirtland, New Mexico, with sites in the towns of Chinle, Arizona and Teec Nos Pos, Arizona.
 NTU is the largest tribal college in the country and is a 1994 land grant university.
 It has been accredited by the Higher Learning Commission since 2005 and is home to the first accredited veterinary technician program on an Indian reservation.

 History

 Navajo Technical University was chartered by the Navajo Nation in 1979 as the Navajo Skill Center and sought to meet the needs of its unemployed population.
 After expanding the school's mission, the Center was renamed Crownpoint Institute of Technology in 1985.
 The institution was designated a land-grant college in 1994 alongside 31 other tribal colleges.
 In 2006, the Navajo Nation Council approved changing its name to Navajo Technical College.
 The institution's name was changed once more in 2013 to its current name, Navajo Technical University.